marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 This function retrives the values from different players and gives back an array which is sorted by playerNr.
 It starts with index 0.

-There are special functions for retrieving the values from others in your group, in the current period.
+There are special functions for retrieving the values from others in the group, in the current period.

 :Function: getValuesOthers()